 It is quite frustrating to find lead-free, RoHS compliant Christmas lights in the United States.

-The RoHS symbol aims to restrict certain dangerous substances commonly used in electronic and electronic equipment.
+The RoHS (Restriction of Hazardous Substances) symbol aims to restrict certain dangerous substances commonly used in electronics and electronic equipment.
 This symbol bans the placing (in the European Union market) of new electrical and electronic equipment containing more than agreed levels of lead, cadmium, mercury, hexavalent chromium, polybrominated biphenyl (PBB) and polybrominated diphenyl ether (PBDE) flame retardants.

 Although RoHS compliant electronics still may contain a very small amounts of lead, the maximum levels can not be more than 1000 ppm.
 Lead and PVC is used in power cords because it makes the plastic more flexible so it doesn’t fray or break, to avoid risk of electrocution.